greysdawn/syscomm/README.md

 ### Where is data stored?
 It depends on your system (no pun intended), but data is usually stored in your appdata folder under `/LOVE/Syscomm`.
 On Windows, that'd look something like `C:\Users\username\AppData\Roaming\LOVE\Syscomm`

-### We don't like you or your system/your views on stuff/etc, can we still use this?
-I mean, we can't exactly stop you, so...
-Whatever I guess?

-### Who spends time on this?
-Mostly me (Kam)!
-However, Jeff and 4N4 put work in sometimes, too.

-*Last edit made by Jack at 2349 on 12.23.2018*